mvdwetering/yamaha_ynca/README.md

   It can also be that your receiver does not expose that feature.

-  You can make an issue if you believe it is supposed to be supported on your receiver.
+  You can open an issue if you believe it is supposed to be supported on your receiver.

 * **Q: How can I stream audio from a URL?**
   You can't do that with this integration because the protocol does not support that.
 You might be able to use the [DLNA Digital Media Renderer integration](https://www.home-assistant.io/integrations/dlna_dmr/) that comes with Home Assistant.

-* **Q: Why are Scene buttons are not working for my receiver?**
+* **Q: Why are Scene buttons not working for my receiver?**
   On some receivers (e.g. RX-V475) the command to activate the scenes does not work even though the receiver seems to indicate support for them.
 There might be more receivers with this issue, please report them in an issue or start a discussion.

   The non-working buttons can be disabled in the integration configuration by selecting "0" for number of scenes instead of "Auto detect".